 The Trust is governed by a Board of up to 14 voluntary Trustees, who are elected for three-year terms and may serve three full terms if they choose to do so.

 The Board of Trustees is led by a Chair, elected by the Trustees, who ensures that the Board operates effectively and works closely with the Chief Executive.
 A Vice-Chair is also elected.
 The Board is supported by the Honorary Treasurer who has specific duties for the oversight of financial activities.
 Sub-committees of the Board are established to support the governance of the Trust and act in an advisory capacity to the main Board.
-The current standing committees include Operations and Finance, Fundraising and Communications, Programmes and Grants, and Nominations and Recruitment.
+The current standing committees include Finance, Audit and Risk, Fundraising and Communications, Programmes and Grants, and Nominations.
 These committees may include advisors who are not Trustees.